pollingerMaxi/old_data/Readme.markdown

 Configuration Script
 --------------------
 The whole library resides inside the `window.ads` object.
+You should not have another `window.ads` in your application.

-The configuration for it resides in `config.js` file.
+The configuration setup is made in `config.js` file.

 The minimum configuration you need to set:
 - Ad slot sizes
 - DFP Network Id
 - Ad unit path

-Using the divs defined above, we'll set the `box` ad type to handle both 300x250 and 300x600 sizes, and then set serving from these ad units:
+Using the divs defined above, we'll set the `box` ad type to handle both 300x250, and `bigbox` both 300x250 and 300x600 sizes.
+We'll then serve ads from these ad units:

 ```html
 /21634433536/sports/right1